bcgov/devhub-resources/resources/community/rocketchat.md

 # Leveraging Rocket.Chat

-Rocket.Chat a community building and team messaging tool.
+Rocket.Chat is a community building and team messaging tool.
 The [BCGOV rocket.chat](https://chat.developer.gov.bc.ca) is used by people in the BC Public Service who are building digital products and learning how to work a as a community to build the best practices of digital government in BC.

 ## It's Community